Vincent-vst/deusnatura/README.md

 # Deus Natura

-Deus Natura is a training platform for musician.
+Deus Natura is a music training platform for artists and musician wanting to improve their skills.
 Deus natura is live at : https://deusnatura.com
+The dev version is live at : https://vincent-vst.github.io/
-__version__ : 0.0.4
+__version__ : 0.0.5
 __author__ : vincent@deusnatura.com
 __release date__ : 15/09/24
+__contact__ : contact@deusnatura.com

 <!-- [image](presentation) -->

 ## About

-Deus Natura is a collection of music exercices I have encountered while applying to different universities/conservatories.
+Deus Natura is a collection of music exercices I have encountered while applying to different universities and conservatories.
+It consists of five main modules :
 - *ear training* : An interval identification exercice.
 - *repeat* : Hear and repeat a melody/sample
-- *theory* : Collection of music theory questions
+- *theory* : A bunch of music theory questions
-- *improvisation* : A random backing track generator
+- *improvisation* : A random backing track player
-- *sight reading* : Random score generator
+- *sight reading* : Display a random score

 ## Install